Bank of England note issues: £50

 Series A £50 notes appeared in 1725 and continued to be issued until 1943.
 They ceased to be legal tender in 1945.

 The Series D £50 note was released on 20 March 1981 featuring the architect Christopher Wren and the plan of St Paul's Cathedral on the reverse.
 In 1994 this denomination was the last of the first Series E issue, when the Bank commemorated its 300th birthday by featuring its first governor, Sir John Houblon, on the reverse.
 The old Series D £50 note was withdrawn from circulation on 20 September 1996.

+The E revision series did not have a £50 note.

 In May 2009, the Bank of England announced a new design in Series F, featuring James Watt, Matthew Boulton, the Whitbread Engine and Soho Manufactory.
 It entered circulation on 2 November 2011 and is the first Bank of England note to feature two portraits on the reverse.
 The predominant colour of this denomination banknote is red.
 This note includes a security feature not present in the other denominations (though it is by no means the only security feature in any of the notes).
 The interwoven thread ("Motion") is a hologram whose image of a green circle with a "£" sign alternates with a green "50" as the note is rotated.
 If the note is rotated, the image appears to move up and down, in the opposite plane to the rotation.

 A new polymer £50 note, featuring Alan Turing, was issued on 23 June 2021.

+£100

+£100 notes have not been issued by the Bank of England since 1945, but they are issued by some banks in the Channel Islands, Scotland and Northern Ireland.